fhetuin/PhonebookAPP/Readme.txt

-1. you need docker desktop
+1. you need docker desktop https://www.docker.com/products/docker-desktop

+2. clone the repo

-2. open new terminal and go to phonebook.api
+3. open new terminal and go to phonebook.api

-3. run docker-compose up --build
+4. run docker-compose up --build

 open your browser and go to http://localhost:8080/